by Professor Peter Woodward

 In 2011 the Society celebrated its first 25 years.
 At the independence of South Sudan in the same year there was a strong feeling among our members that the Society should continue to be concerned with all of what had been Sudan and was now two separate countries.
 A change of name to reflect this - while preserving the acronym - was finalized in 2016.

 Over most of its history, SSSUK has helped organize a triennial International Sudan Studies Conference, in partnership with SSA, the Institute of African and Asian Studies at the University of Khartoum, and others.
 It was first held in 1988.
 SSSUK twice hosted the event, in 1991 and 2000, thanks to the hospitality of the University of Durham.
 The remarkably regular sequence of these conferences was broken in 2015; time will tell whether the tradition is to be renewed.

-Nevertheless, reaching the age of 30, SSSUK has not only survived but grown and prospered, now under the Presidency of the renowned artist Ibrahim El Salahi.
+Nevertheless, reaching the age of 30, SSSUK has not only survived but grown and prospered, first under the Presidency of the renowned artist Ibrahim El Salahi, and now the distinguished author Leila Aboulela.
 As well as the lively annual symposium, the Society has developed closer links with others involved in Africa more broadly, staging a series of joint meetings highlighting the continuing problems of both South Sudan and Sudan.
 At the same time its major publication, Sudan Studies for South Sudan and Sudan, has maintained its high quality articles and has achieved increasing recognition.